 The Division of Psychology is based within the Department of Psychiatry and Behavioral Sciences.
-All psychologists are appointed both to Boston Children's Hospital and Harvard Medical School, and are eligible to be promoted through Harvard's academic system.
-The Division currently has 133 psychologists working in departments and research laboratories throughout the hospital system, including: Boston Children's at Waltham, our community satellite clinics and in the Boston Public Schools.
+All psychologists are appointed both to Boston Children's Hospital and Harvard Medical School and are eligible to be promoted through Harvard's academic system.
+The Division currently has 121 psychologists working in departments and research laboratories throughout the hospital system, including at the main hospital campus (pictured on page 4), Boston Children's at Brookline Place, Boston Children's at Waltham, our community satellite clinics, and in the Boston Public Schools.

 The Psychology Internship Program at Boston Children's Hospital adheres to the tradition of providing an intensive, high-quality training program to facilitate an intern's professional development in health service psychology.
-Evidence-based practices, both assessment and treatment, are significant emphases of this program, as well as the capacity to adapt these practices in a patient-centered manner and with regard to culture, gender, age, socioeconomic status, and developmental functioning of the patient and their caregiver(s).
+Evidence-based practices, in both assessment and treatment, are significant emphases of this program, as well as the capacity to adapt these practices in a patient- and family-centered manner with sensitivity to identity factors, including race and ethnicity, gender identity, age, socioeconomic status, and developmental functioning of the patient and their caregiver(s).

 The training program is graduated and sequential in nature.
 Interns learn through a competency-based process: exposure to specific objectives and associated competencies through readings; observation of staff members in a specific clinical activity; collaborative engagement in that clinical activity by intern and supervisor; direct observation of intern by supervisor; and lastly the intern being responsible for the clinical activity with general oversight by supervisor.
 An intern will typically advance to the next aspect of their training sequence when competency at the earlier phase of the training in that particular clinical activity has been demonstrated.
+The program aims to provide strong support and communication throughout this process, with a particular emphasis on sensitivity to issues of cultural diversity, training in evidence-based practices, and promotion of interns' inter-professional skills and professional development.

 The Division of Psychology of Boston Children's Hospital readily embraces the mission statement for the hospital.
-The current program continues to adhere to the tradition of providing intensive highquality training of both breadth of experience and depth in teaching.
+The current program continues to adhere to the tradition of providing intensive highquality training with both breadth of experience and depth in teaching.